Screening Programs & FAQ

 Nadine L'Esperance

-Nadine L'Esperance is an Indigenous DIY horror filmmaker from Vancouver whose bold, genre-pushing work blends body horror, comedy, and punk aesthetics.
-Her award winning film No Pets Allowed (BITS 2015 Alum) gained recognition locally and internationally on the festival circuit.
+Indigenous DIY horror filmmaker from Vancouver whose bold work blends body horror, comedy, and punk aesthetics.
+Her award-winning film No Pets Allowed (BITS 2015) gained recognition internationally.
 She has served as a juror for several international indie and horror festivals.

 @xbluegirlx